 Primed reverses asthma.
 Also hypertension, type 2 diabetes, infertility, obesity, PCOS, gout, blood cancer, psoriasis and a lot more.

 Sean lived his life through the TV, computer screens and phone screens.
 He soon discovered he no longer had a good life.
 He was in decline.
-His brain and body was also in decline and his body and thoughts became stiff and unflexible.
-He was also was in a band and often stayed up late strumming his electric guitar under the venues bright fake lights.
+His brain and body was also in decline and his body and thoughts became stiff and inflexible.
+He was also in a band and often stayed up late strumming his electric guitar under the venues bright fake lights.

 Sean did not change any thing.
 Sean is no longer with us.

 Worse still is that his 2 children followed his gadget addictions and late nights.
 They are both infertile and cannot have children despite spending lots of money on IVF.
 If only they knew better.
 If only they knew the key to better health was to improve their energy production and flow by reading this book.
 It is a pity because Sean’s widowed wife would have been a fabulus Grandmother.

 Energy is what we need to live.
 The more energy production and flow of this energy then our quality of life improves.
 It must.
 This is why I do all I can to improve my energy / mitochondrial functioning.
 When we have more energy we can better enjoy energizing activities.
 Win / win.
 We also live longer so we can have more fun on holidays rather than visiting poor environment hospitals.